Have you ever been homesick?

 In the past few years I spent three ten-month stints outside of the USA, so unfortunately I know the feeling all too well.
 As a long term traveler I often go significant stretches without seeing my parents, siblings, friends, and pets.
 I usually start to feel homesick in the middle of a trip, when I’ve been away for five or six months and still have quite a few left before I’m home again.

 Luckily, I have years of practice with long term travel and I’ve learned how to manage homesickness pretty well.
-If you need to manage homesickness or snap out of a funk you’ve been in lately, give these tips and practices a try!
+If you need to cure homesickness or snap out of a funk you’ve been in lately, give these tips and practices a try!

-1. Cook Your Favorite Foods to Manage Homesickness During Long Term Travel
+1. Cook Your Favorite Foods

 Sometimes, a big part of missing home is missing the food… at least for a foodie like me it’s definitely true.